 When taken together, these data suggest that Delaware is essentially in the mainstream regarding personal health care expenditures.
-While, the costs per capita are slightly higher, as a high-income state Delaware can afford to consume more of these services.
+While the costs per capita are slightly higher, Delaware is a relatively high-income state.
 The managed care revolution has and will undoubtedly continue to change the landscape of health care expenditures.
 Some of these changes may affect the quantity of services, and some will affect the distribution of the expenditures across the sectors.
 There will also be alterations in how these payments are allocated between public, private, and individual payers.